-The term "conflict of interest" describes any circumstance that could cast doubt on a person's ability to act with total objectivity with regard to the Company's interests, that may make it difficult for a person to perform his or her duties effectively or that may personally and improperly benefit a person and his or her family members.
+Conflict of Interest describes any circumstance that could cast doubt on a person's ability to act with total objectivity with regard to the Company's interests, that may make it difficult for a person to perform his or her duties effectively or that may personally and improperly benefit a person or his or her family members.
 Actual and apparent conflicts of interest between personal interests and the Company's interests must be avoided.